WVBT: Analog-to-digital conversion

-WVBT ended regular programming on its analog signal, over UHF channel 43, at 9 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 29, using virtual channel 43.
+WVBT began broadcasting a digital signal on channel 29 on March 21, 2002, and ended regular programming on its analog signal, over UHF channel 43, on June 12, 2009, as part of the digital television transition.
+The station's digital signal remained on channel 29, where it remained until moving to channel 21 on January 17, 2020, as a result of the 2016 United States wireless spectrum auction.